 Tooth Implant Dentistry in Fort Worth

 Implant dentistry is a marvel to the dental world.
-Years ago, dentures, partial dentures and dental bridges (or going without teeth) were your only options if you needed new teeth.
-And those options are still viable.
-The great thing is, now they can be used with dental implants.
+Years ago, dentures, partial dentures, and dental bridges were your only options if you needed new teeth, and those options are still viable.
+The great thing is that now they can be used with dental implants.

-Here at The Parkway Dentist, Dr. Gregory Kiene, DMD, both places dental implants and tends to their restorations.
-He is highly-qualified and very well practiced in the dental implants procedure from start to finish.
-So you can stick with one dentist and one office and leave your worries behind.
+Here at The Parkway Dentist, Dr. Kiene both places dental implants and their restorations.
+He is qualified and practiced in the procedure from start to finish, so you can stick with one dentist and one office.

-In fact, our Fort Worth dentist office uses a minimally-invasive approach to placing implants called OsteoReady.
-When compared to the traditional dental implant placement procedures, this approach:
+In fact, our office uses OsteoReady, an innovative approach to placing implants.
+Compared to traditional implant placement procedures, this approach:

 Implant dentistry procedures have many advantages, including: